Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 When you sell on the Amazon marketplace, you have to play by the rules.
 If you sell on your website or another platform like Shopify, you’re not as locked into specifics.
 You have more control over the customer experience and checkout process.

-Since many platforms like Shopify and BigCommerce allow for omnichannel selling, you can leverage the marketplace on Amazon without exclusively selling there.
+Since many platforms like Shopify and BigCommerce allow for omnichannel selling, you can leverage the marketplace without exclusively selling there.

 It’s worth noting that you’ll have fees and restrictions regardless of the route you take.
 Even if you don’t use something like Shopify, you’ll have hosting fees and transaction fees due to your payment processor.
 Certain products will be off-limits per your web host and payment processor.
 This is why doing niche research ahead of time makes such a difference.

-For instance, if you want to sell products on your own site through PayPal, you cannot sell:
+For instance, if you want to sell items on your own site through PayPal, you cannot sell:

 - Any products that present a risk to consumer safety (narcotics, steroids, etc.)